Placement Procedures

 MATH 044 College Algebra is a new math course and would be an appropriate starting point for students who wish to pursue a B-STEM major, but did not have adequate high school preparation in math.
 It can also serve as a college algebra course for non-B-STEM majors.
 This course is aligned with C-ID MATH 150.
 MATH 044 is CSU transferable and is being proposed for CSU GE area B4 and UC transfer.

-What are MATH 310, MATH 321, MATH 335, and MATH 344?
+What are MATH 321, MATH 310, MATH 335, and MATH 344?

-MATH 321 is a corequisite support course for MATH 021.
+MATH 321 is a concurrent support course for MATH 021.
 Each section of MATH 321 will be linked to a specific section of MATH 021.
 Students with a high school GPA less than 3.0 will be required to enroll in both MATH 021 and its corequisite course, MATH 321.
 Not all sections of MATH 021 will have a support course.
 Students with above a 3.0 high school GPA can self-select to take MATH 021 with or without MATH 321.
-The content of MATH 321 will be tailored to the needs of the students enrolled in that particular MATH 021/MATH 321 section.
+The content of MATH 321 will be tailored to the needs of the students enrolled in that particular MATH 021/MATH 321 cohort.
 The course will focus on necessary algebra skills sequenced to best support MATH 021 as well as material to help students develop other necessary academic skills to help lead to college success.

 The above questions are specific to COS and math courses.
 For a more general set of questions concerning AB 705, see the California Community Colleges Chancellor’s office FAQ